IVG12377/AI_Operating_Model_Transformation/06_Implementation/README.md

 ## 👥 RACI Matrix

-This matrix defines role clarity for all key contributors using the RACI (Responsible, Accountable, Consulted, Informed) model — ensuring governance across project stages.
+This matrix defines role clarity for all key contributors using the RACI (Responsible, Accountable, Consulted, Informed) model — ensuring governance and cross-functional accountability.

 ![RACI Matrix](./RACI_Matrix_Implementation.png)